 - if your business holds land or makes claims in another part of the UK, we will share relevant information relating to you and your holdings with other UK Paying Agencies in order to assess your eligibility and calculate any payments

-- whether that sharing is lawful, fair and transparent
+- ensure that the sharing is lawful, fair and transparent;

-- whether the organisation in question can provide assurance that appropriate security will be in place to protect your information
+- ensure that the organisation in question can provide assurance that appropriate security measures will be in place to protect your information

-We will also set limits as far as possible on the length of time information is held, and that it is held anonymously if possible or anonymised as soon as is possible.
+We will also limit as far as possible the length of time information is held, and that it is held anonymously if possible or anonymised as soon as is possible.

 In order to provide accountability in this respect, we will normally record the purposes of the sharing and these assessments of appropriateness in a Data Sharing Agreement, copies of which can be provided on request.

-Bodies with whom we share personal information include the following:
+Partner organisations who we share your personal information with include the following:

-- Scottish Natural Heritage and Forestry Commission Scotland for purposes connected with the administration of the Scottish Rural Development Programme and for other environmental controls
+- Scottish Natural Heritage and Scottish Forestry for purposes connected with the administration of the Scottish Rural Development Programme and for other environmental controls

 - Food Standards Scotland for purposes connected with the regulation and monitoring and enforcement of food and feed hygiene standards